paz/jahy/README.md

 # slut
-multi-purpose discord bot written in nodejs
+## multi-purpose discord bot written in nodejs
+source not available, this is just for issues & project board